Nicole Appleton: 2002–2005: Career with Appleton

-In September 2002, Nicole and her sister Natalie launched themselves back onto the music scene, with their first single "Fantasy" written with Andy Hayman and Gareth Young reaching No. 2 in the UK Singles Chart.
+In September 2002, Nicole and her sister Natalie launched themselves back onto the music scene, with their first single, "Fantasy", written with Andy Hayman and Gareth Young, reaching No. 2 in the UK Singles Chart.
 Their autobiography, Together, came out in October 2002.
-In 2003, they had two more hits with "Don't Worry" and "Everything Eventually" and the album, Everything's Eventual which went gold in the UK after just two months.
+In 2003, they had two more hits with "Don't Worry" and "Everything Eventually", and success with their album, Everything's Eventual, which went gold in the UK after just two months.
 They decided to sign a deal with Concept Music in late 2004 because of differences with their previous label, Polydor.

-2006–2007: All Saints reunion
+2006–present: All Saints reunion and television

 On 24 January 2006, it was announced that the group had reformed and signed a record deal with Parlophone.
 They subsequently began work on their third studio album, Studio 1.
 The first single, "Rock Steady" (released in November 2006), reached number three on the UK Singles Chart.
 Studio 1 entered the albums chart at number forty and sold 60,000 copies according to the BPI, being certified silver.
-A second single, "Chick Fit" failed to reach the top 200.

-2007–2013: Television

-Since 2007 Nicole has been a host of the TV show The Hot Desk.
-She is also the host of Cover Me Canada, a Canadian reality singing competition that debuted on CBC Television on 18 September 2011.
+From 2007 to 2010 Nicole has been a host of the TV show The Hot Desk.
+She is also the host of Cover Me Canada, a Canadian reality singing competition that debuted on CBC Television in 2011.

-2014–present: Second All Saints reunion

 In 2014, All Saints reformed to support the Backstreet Boys for five dates across the UK and Ireland in 2014.
-On 27 January 2016, it was confirmed that All Saints will release their fourth studio album Red Flag on 8 April 2016.
+On 27 January 2016, it was confirmed that All Saints will release their fourth studio album, Red Flag, on 8 April 2016.
 The lead single from the album, "One Strike", preceded the album on 28 February 2016.

 Personal life

 On 7 December 1997, Appleton met Robbie Williams while filming Top of the Pops.
 A relationship began, and they were subsequently engaged.
-In an autobiography she co-authored with her sister Natalie, Appleton later revealed that she aborted her and Williams' baby after pressure from her record company.
+In an autobiography she co-authored with her sister Natalie, Appleton later revealed that she terminated the pregnancy of her and Williams' baby after pressure from her record company.
+Their relationship ended in January 1999.

 In 2000, Appleton started a relationship with Liam Gallagher, the frontman of the group Oasis.
-She gave birth to their son, Gene Gallagher, on 2 July 2001.
-Gallagher recorded the song "Songbird" as a token of his love for Appleton.
+She gave birth to their son on 2 July 2001.
+Gallagher wrote the song "Songbird" as a token of his love for Appleton.
 The couple married at Marylebone Town Hall in London on the morning of 14 February 2008.

-In April 2014, the couple divorced after the media revealed Liam Gallagher was expecting a child with journalist and The New York Times freelancer Liza Ghorbani.
+In April 2014, the couple divorced after the media revealed Liam Gallagher was expecting a child with another woman.

 In March 2020, Appleton announced she had given birth to a daughter with her boyfriend Stephen Haines.
 Appleton and Haines married in October 2021.